Minnowo/imagetype/README.md

 ## image-size-reader
 A python package used to read the width and height of images.

+### Image support

+This package can currently read the sizes of the following image formats:
+- jpg
+- png
+- bmp
+- webp
+- tff
+- gif

 ### Install

 Clone the [src](./src/) folder and run `python setup.py install` to install it as a package.